Hi, I'm Lilly

 The sad truth is that there is NO guaranteed formula.

 We’ve all heard stories of how a kid from a happy, faithful family got ensnared by a life of drugs and addiction.
-And we’ve probably met someone who, in spite of jailed parents, somehow grew up to love God AND be the CEO of their company.
+And we’ve probably all heard of someone who, in spite of jailed parents, somehow grew up to love God AND became a CEO, in addition to giving their lives to building orphanages...
 Yeah, something like that.

 So maybe parenting (and life) looks more like this: